caioedut/react-bulk/docs/docs/layout/styles.md

 ## Breakpoints

 Use the breakpoint name to apply styles to the respective breakpoint.
+[Read more about Breakpoints](/docs/layout/breakpoints).

 ```jsx live
 <Text